akshaychavan7/AkshayChavan7/README.md

 I'm a software developer and a technology enthusiast currently working as a Full-Stack Developer at Quantiphi Analytics.
 I've 2+ years of experience in professional software development which includes Angular web development, Android and Python development.
 I love what I do and enjoy my work to the fullest.
 For me, coding for a problem statement is like solving puzzles which I never get bored of :)

 I believe in creating a quality environment for me and the people around me, as this leads our mind to work efficiently and find solutions to our issues.
-I believe in quality rather than quantity because sometimes your circle decreases in size but increases in value.

 I would love to collaborate with development communities.

 <br/>
 <br/>

+   >
    > " Today's hard workers will empower themselves tomorrow and will change the world the day after tomorrow! "
-   > <br/> - Akshay Chavan
+   >

 &nbsp;
 &nbsp;